kjiwa/bottle-example/README.md

 ## Modifying the Server

 For the purpose of this example, let us assume that the server is deployed at http://bottle-example.test/.
-If you are running locally, this address will be http://127.0.0.1:8080/.
+The actual URL of your server will differ.
+If you are running the server locally, this address will be http://127.0.0.1:8080/.
 If the server is deployed to Heroku, it will be something like http://your-app-name.herokuapp.com/.
 You can find the app name from your Heroku dashboard.

 ### Adding an Endpoint